danielmiessler/fabric/patterns/analyze_prose/system.md

-"clarity-rating-explanation": "The structure of the content builds a clear and logical argument.", "prose-rating": "A - Inspired", "prose-rating-explanation": "Uses distinctive language and style to convey the message.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A clear and fresh new vision of how we will interact with humanoid robots in the household."
+"clarity-rating-explanation": "The structure of the content builds a clear and logical argument.", "prose-rating": "A - Inspired", "prose-rating-explanation": "Uses distinctive language and style to convey the message.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A clear and fresh new vision of how we will interact with humanoid robots in the household.", "overall-rating": "A"
 }

 ```